EricCJoyce/TD-Lambda/README.md

 - Runs in verbose mode, showing the play by play.

 ### Convert to Neuron format
-Updated models are saved in `/models` as protobufs.
+Though the TD(lambda) updates a model throughout an episode, models are saved at the ends of episodes.
+Models are saved in `/models` as protobufs.
 Run `convert_to_nn.py` to convert a particular version to a `.nn` format.
 This script also runs checks to make sure that the source `.pb` and destination `.nn` behave the same.